Momentum (organisation): Background

 Momentum was founded in 2015 by Jon Lansman and fellow national organisers Adam Klug, Emma Rees and James Schneider, four weeks after Jeremy Corbyn's successful campaign for the Labour Party leadership.
 Local groups formed to support Corbyn's leadership, uniting several factions of the left across Britain.
 Lansman was active in Tony Benn's 1981 deputy leadership bid and, after volunteering for Corbyn's leadership bid, had become the director of Jeremy Corbyn Campaign 2015 (Supporters) Ltd, which held the data collected during the campaign.
 In addition to their support of Corbyn, Momentum has three primary goals: to win elections for Labour, to create a socialist Labour government, and to help build a broader social movement.
 Corbyn was positive about Momentum after it was formed, saying in 2016: "I see Momentum as a social movement.
 A movement that will campaign on all of these issues.
 But above all, excite and unite people to come together, to come together to challenge injustice, inequality and social exclusion.
 Bring people together to achieve things together.
 That is what is makes us [Labour] so different from every other political party in this country."

 When it was formed, Momentum wanted to focus on local and Labour Party issues.
 It was inspired by Syriza in Greece and Podemos in Spain, both of which used pragmatic, grassroots organising to counter the effects of fiscal austerity.
 The movement has also benefited from ideas by other campaigns operating on a left-wing or progressive platform, such as Bernie Sanders' campaigns to become a presidential candidate for the Democratic party in 2016 and 2020 and Beto O'Rourke's campaign to become a Democratic Senator in Texas.

 International relationships

 Momentum has formed ties with other political organisations across North America and Europe.
-They have collaborated with the Canadian Leap movement, the Social Democratic Party of Germany's Young Socialists, the Democratic Socialists of America in the United States and similar organisations in Greece.
+They have collaborated with the Canadian Leap movement, the Young Socialists in the Social Democratic Party of Germany, the Democratic Socialists of America in the United States and similar organisations in Greece.
 In 2018, Rees and Klug made a ten-week lecture tour of the United States to educate progressive activists and members of the National Nurses United union on political campaigning techniques and to advise Real Justice.